 If dreaming of the Caribbean brings to mind thoughts of white, sandy beaches, you’re in luck: Te Amo (I Love You) Beach is just that.
 Frequently cited as one of the Caribbean’s best beaches, this spacious public beach has a very gentle drop off, so it’s ideal for kids and families who prefer protected shallow water.

-Fortunately, that geography also makes it ideal for snorkeling.
+That geography also makes it one of the best islands for snorkeling in the Caribbean.
 Because the water is clear and relatively shallow near the shore, you can float just a few feet above colorful bannerfish, angelfish, and blue-striped sergeant majors.
 Snorkel gear rentals are available nearby, and there’s usually at least one food truck available if you work up an appetite.
 The beach occasionally plays home to sea turtle nests; be sure to give the turtles and eggs plenty of space if you’re lucky enough to come across one.

 Tour A Mangrove Forest In Lac Bay National Park